eigmax/Ziren/docs/src/design/continuation.md

 - Segment Proof

-  Prove all instructions' execution in this segment, collecting all reading memory and writing memory records (using [multiset-hashing](../offline_memory_consistency_checking.md)).
+  Prove all instructions' execution in this segment, collecting all reading memory and writing memory records.

 - Session Proof Aggregation